benoitpas/c-tree/README.md

 Also I'm really curious to understand how good is the C++ support of [Visual Studio Code](https://code.visualstudio.com/) as well as using [TDD](https://code.visualstudio.com/) with C++ (I don't remember working on a C++ code base with unit tests).

-Tooling a bit clunky compared to Haskell ([stack]()) or JVM based languages, c.f. https://www.incredibuild.com/blog/using-github-actions-with-your-c-project.
+Tooling a bit clunky compared to Haskell ([stack](https://docs.haskellstack.org/en/stable/)) or JVM based languages, c.f. https://www.incredibuild.com/blog/using-github-actions-with-your-c-project.

-writen on GCC-11 which enables [C++17 by default](https://gcc.gnu.org/gcc-11/changes.html).
+The project is writen on GCC-11 which enables [C++17 by default](https://gcc.gnu.org/gcc-11/changes.html).

-for the C code, I'm going to compile it with the option [`-std=c89`](https://en.wikipedia.org/wiki/ANSI_C#C89).
+For the C code, I'm going to compile it with the option [`-std=c89`](https://en.wikipedia.org/wiki/ANSI_C#C89).

 # C Implementation

+In most 'modern' language tree operations are implemented using recursive algorithms.
+This is not idiomatic C so I decided to use an algorithm with a loop and a [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) instead.

+C being C, we need to allocate the memory for the stack and handle it by hand.
+So to handle any tree, to allocate the stack, we would need to know the size of the tree.
+Which itself requires a recursive algorithm or a stack to implement the algorithm ;-).
+Another option would be implementing a stack which can grow when it is full.
+To simplify this example I'll simply use a fixed size stack.